shivamangina/Boilerplate-Node-Typescript-Apollo-server-GraphQL-PostgreSQL/README.md

-# Graphql Express Typescript Starter
+# Graphql Apollo Server Typescript Starter

 A starting point for graphql projects.

 ## Installation

-Use the package manager npm or yarn to install foobar.
+Use the package manager npm or yarn to install .

 ```bash
 git clone https://github.com/shivamangina/Boilerplate-Node-Typescript-Apollo-server-Express-GraphQL-PostgreSQL